AnswerDotAI/plash_cli/README.md

 **Note:** You’ll see a different url that has been randomly generated for your app.

-✅ Complete: Deploy your app
+### 5. View your app

-### View your app
+Your app should be ready a couple of seconds after running the deploy command.

-Your app will take a few seconds to deploy.
-Once it’s ready, you can:
+Once your app is ready, you can:

-1. Open the provided URL directly in your browser, or
+1. Open the provided URL in your browser, or
-2. Use the convenient view command to open it automatically:
+2. Use the convenient plash_view command to open it automatically:

 ``` bash
 plash_view